Bhambi Rohit

 The Bhambi Rohit are a Hindu caste found in the state of Gujarat in India.
 They are a sub-group within the Bhambi community.
-They used to claim to be Rajput via Rajputization.

 Origin

-The community gets its name from Rohidas, a Hindu saint, and Rohit are followers of this saint.
-They broke away from the Bhambi Khalpa community, when they decided to abandon the traditional occupation of the Bhambi, which was leather shoemaking.
-According to other traditions, the Rohit are a sub-group of the Rajput community due to Rajputization.
+The community gets its name from Rohidas, a Hindu saint, and the Rohit are followers of this saint.
+They broke away from the Bhambi Khalpa community, when they decided to abandon the traditional occupation of the Bhambi, which was shoemaking.
+According to other traditions, the Rohit are a sub-group of the Chamar community.
 They are found in the districts of Kaira, Surat, Ahmedabad, and Baroda.
-The Rohit are a Gujarati speaking community.
+The Rohit are a Gujarati-speaking community.

 Present circumstances

 The Rohit are an endogamous community, and practice clan exogamy.
 Historically, they used to intermarry with the Bhambi Khalpa, but this has been discontinued.
-Historically, the Rohit were leather tanners and shoemakers, but like other artisan communities are abandoning their traditional occupation.
+Historically, the Rohit were tanners and shoemakers, but like other artisan communities are abandoning their traditional occupation.
 Many are now employed as wage labourers.